Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 <h4> 4.
 It is good to check the flannel pods are up and running or not </h4>

-Run this command to get a list of pods present in kube-system namespace
+Run this command to get a list of pods present in kube-system namespace.
+You will see that you have three pods of flannel and make sure they are all up and running.

 ```javascript
 kubectl get pods -n kube-system